leylaozsen/ALRM.github.io/README.md

-[editor on GitHub](https://github.com/leylaozsen/alrm.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+[Chapter1](https://github.com/leylaozsen/alrm.github.io/blob/master/chapter%201) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.